pdjr-ha/pdjr-schematic-card/README.md

 # pdjr-schematic-card

-**pdjr-schematic-card** is a Lovelace card for Home Assistant which dynamically updates SVG images in response to state changes on Home Assistant entities.
+**pdjr-schematic-card** is a Lovelace card for Home Assistant which dynamically updates SVG images on first load and/or in response to state changes on Home Assistant entities.

 The plugin supports three types of update.